ezEngine/docs-src/pages/docs/graphics/shaders/shader-resources.md

 ## Samplers

 Samplers map to `ezGALShaderResourceType::Sampler` or `ezGALShaderResourceType::TextureAndSampler` in C++.
 Two types of samplers are supported: `SamplerState` and `SamplerComparisonState`.
-The naming of the samplers is important, as it can be used to optimize your workflow.
-EZ engine has a concept of immutable Samplers, these samplers are automatically bound so you can use them in the shader without needing to define them in C++.
+The naming of the samplers is important, as it can be used to optimize your workflow. ezEngine has a concept of immutable Samplers, these samplers are automatically bound so you can use them in the shader without needing to define them in C++.
 Immutable samplers are registered in code via `ezGALImmutableSamplers::RegisterImmutableSampler`.
 Currently, these samplers are registered: `LinearSampler`, `LinearClampSampler`, `PointSampler` and `PointClampSampler`.

-EZ engine does not allow for two different resources to have the same name, the only exception is textures and samplers which can have the same name by calling the sampler *NAME_AutoSampler*.
+ezEngine does not allow for two different resources to have the same name, the only exception is textures and samplers which can have the same name by calling the sampler *NAME_AutoSampler*.
 The compiler will rename the sampler to *NAME* and on platforms that support combined image samplers both will be combined into a single resource of type `ezGALShaderResourceType::TextureAndSampler`.
 The benefit of this approach is that when binding a texture resource to a material for example, the texture resource can define both the texture as well as the sampler state, binding both to the same name.

 ```cpp
 SamplerState DiffuseSampler;